Executive Order Overview

 Key Prohibitions

-- Stock Buybacks: Banned for contractors until they produce "superior products, on time and on budget"
+- Stock Buybacks: Immediate ban for underperforming contractors until they produce "superior products, on time and on budget"

-- Executive Compensation: Cannot be tied to short-term financial metrics like EPS
+- Executive Compensation: Must be tied to on-time delivery performance, not financial metrics like EPS

 Performance Criteria